Skip to content

 Caveats

 1. Mailbox size matters.
 Results depend on the number of emails.
-Our test mailbox has 30K+ emails — AppleScript-based servers struggle at this scale.
+Our test mailbox has ~72,000 messages — AppleScript-based servers struggle at this scale.

 2. FTS5 requires one-time indexing.
 Body and subject search require apple-mail-mcp index first.
 Cold start time does not include indexing.